aziezahmed/podcast-player/README.rst

     $ podcast add URL

-The default audio player is mplayer.
+The default audio player is mpv in no-video mode.
 If desired you can change that.

 .. code-block:: bash

-    $ podcast set-player mpv
+    $ podcast set-player mplayer

 Usage
 ~~~~~